Folk Arts and Folklore. . . may not be what you expect

-Yes, folklore includes quilts and fiddle tunes, but it also includes all that we learn informally in everyday life: skateboarding tricks, how to set a table, texting, jokes, cyberlore, even classroom conduct.
+Yes, folklore includes quilts and fiddle tunes, but it also includes all that we learn informally in everyday life: skateboarding tricks, how to set a table, texting, jokes, memes, even classroom conduct.

 Everyone has folklore.
 It is universal and infinitely varied, yet it is unique to each person, family, cultural group, and community.
 We learn traditions in our various cultural groups such as families, neighborhoods, age cohort, friends, clubs, and so on.
 Some traditions are new, some are old.
 Innovation and variation keep them alive.

-Folk arts include oral narratives like stories, jokes, anecdotes; music; movement and dance; beliefs; customs; and material culture, what folklorists call “stuff” like food, hairstyles, or crafts.
+Folk arts include oral narratives like stories, jokes, anecdotes; music; movement and dance; beliefs; customs; and material culture, such as food, hairstyles, or crafts.

 The study of folk arts and folklore can happen easily in any subject area with any age group and allows us to deepen self-identity, better understand cultural differences, and strengthen cultural stewardship.